php-curl-class/php-curl-class/SECURITY.md

-### Security Considerations
+# Security Considerations

-* Url may point to system files.
-Don't blindly accept arbitrary urls from users.
+### Url may point to system files

+* Don't blindly accept urls from users as they may point to system files.
 Curl supports many protocols including `FILE`.
   The following would show the contents of `file:///etc/passwd`.

 ```bash
 # Attacker.